Special Projects

 Data Entry and Management Support

 A major goal of the Butterfly Network is to make sure that ALL butterfly monitoring programs have the data entry and management support they need so they can focus their energy on the reason they started these projects - working with the public to help collect butterfly data!
-In our inaugural meeting in 2012, we identified supporting the regional butterfly monitoring programs (e.g., Illinois, MIchigan, etc.) as having the greatest data management needs.
+In our inaugural meeting in 2012, we identified the needs of regional butterfly monitoring programs (e.g., Illinois, Michigan, etc.) to allow for effective management of historic and current data.
 As a group, we decided to create a shared portal for data entry and management and, ultimately, visualization and sharing tools.
-The regional programs decided to work with BAMONA (Butterflies and Moths of America) - and we are launching this tool, PollardBase, in April 2014.
+Our data management site PollardBase was launched in 2014, and now supports 23 butterfly monitoring networks through program-specific "instances" of our data management database.

-We are also working with NABA to develop a data management and download tool so its easier to curate and share NABA data.
-That project is currently underway.
+We have also worked closely with NABA to develop a data management and download tool to improve data curation and sharing of butterfly data from various NABA programs.

 Detectability Data Gathering

-Using detectability modeling (estimating the probability of observing a species assuming it is present) has greatly improved models of monitoring data, but butterfly detectability is highly influenced by weather, and we have very little information about the factors that impact detectability.
+Using detectability modeling (estimating the probability of observing a species assuming it is present) has greatly improved models of monitoring data.
+Butterfly detectability is highly influenced by weather, and we continue to develop tools to better estimate how different factors impact detectability.
 Monitoring transects can tweak their protocols to gather invaluable data that can be used to model detectability.
-Currently, the Cascades Monitoring Network and the Illinois Monitoring Network are working to collect detectability data for use in our models (see below).
+Specifically, the Cascades Monitoring Network and the Illinois Monitoring Network have conducted targeted monitoring to collect detectability data for use in our statistical models.

 Resources for Scientific Exploration

-In addition to our goals relative to supporting monitoring programs by developing data systems and promoting data sharing and visualization, we have two main programs that are intended to further scientific research.
+In addition to our goals relative to supporting monitoring programs by developing data systems and promoting data sharing and visualization, we have additional efforts to further scientific research.

 Visualization and Download Tools

+We look forward to future development to allow real-time visualizations of butterfly data across monitoring programs, in alignment with each program's specific data sharing protocols.
 NABA's Count program is the oldest and largest (in terms of geographic extent) butterfly monitoring program in the world.
-There is a high demand to be able to easily visualize patterns in that 40 year data set and get access to individual count reports.
-Easier access to the data for scientific exploration is also a high priority.
-We are working with NABA to create a data access and visualization tool that will be housed at the main NABA website.
-We anticipate this feature will be available in early 2015.
+There is a high demand to be able to easily visualize patterns in that 40 year data set and improve access to individual count reports.

 Climate Modeling Platform

 Climate data that is relevant to the modeling of the distribution and abundance of butterflies in now available on both continental and global scales.
 We are particularly interested in daily climate data because these are often required for many of the most relevant questions about butterfly dynamics.
-We are working with the Oak Ridge National Lab and their new Daymet dataset to build an interactive platform to be able to integrate butterfly and climate data across spatiotemporal scales.
+We are seeking support to build an interactive platform to be able to integrate butterfly and climate data across spatiotemporal scales.